-Customer satisfaction has decreased when compared to the previous quarter, but higher than the same period a year ago (Q1 2014-15).
+Customer satisfaction has increased when compared to the previous quarter, but is the same as a year ago (Q2 2014-15).
 Bus stations evaluation changed from quarterly to annual for 2015-16, with the survey running in Q4 only.

-High frequency bus routes performance in quarter 1 has declined when compared to the previous quarter (Q4 2014-15).
+High frequency bus routes performance in quarter 2 has improved when compared to the previous quarter (Q1 2015-16).